Goldendoodle Ear Infection: 3 Common Problems & Treatments (Veterinarian Weighs In!)

 But by trying to do your best to keep them as clean as possible, these infections will be very mild, and you should not have any other complications.

-Other things that you can do to keep your Goldendoodle’s ears Clean
+Other things that you can do to keep your Goldendoodle’s ears clean

 You can do other things to try to prevent ear infections in your Goldendoodle.
-By have a good prevention plan, you may be able to keep your Goldendoodle from ever developing an ear infection.
+By having a good prevention plan, you may be able to keep your Goldendoodle from ever developing an ear infection.

 Ear Wipes: You can use ear wipes to keep your Goldendoodle’s ears clean.
 These wipes look just like baby wipes and can be used to wipe out your Goldendoodle’s ears every day.